BrzozowskiPawel/FaceAnonymization/README.md

 6. Please put all videos into the input folder.
 7. Please run main.py

 The program creates an output folder.
 Then, for each file with the .mp4 extension, a subfolder will be created and inside it another 2 subfolders (before and after).
-The before folder contains the video divided into frames.
-The after folder contains video frames with blurred faces.
+- before folder contains the video divided into frames.
+- after folder contains video frames with blurred faces.